 Why are soft skills important?

-Soft skills play an important role in resume writing, interviewing, and finding success in communicating with people at work and in other areas of your life.
+Soft skills play an important role in resume writing, interviewing, job performance and finding success in communicating with people at work and in other areas of your life.
 For example, as you look for jobs, you may find that many employers list specific soft skills on their job posts in the “required” or “desired” sections.
-A job posting for a Human Resources associate may list “attention to detail” as a desired trait, while a job for a Marketing Specialist could list “leadership” and “great communication skills”.

 Employers highly value people who can resolve issues quickly and effectively.
 That may involve calling on industry knowledge to fix an issue immediately as it occurs, or taking time to research and consult with colleagues to find a scalable, long-term solution.

 Related problem-solving skills

 Creativity is a broad ability incorporating many different skill sets including other soft skills and technical skills.
 Employees with creativity can find new ways to perform tasks, improve processes or even develop new and exciting avenues for the business to explore.
 Creativity can be used in any role at any level.

 How easily do you adapt to changes?
 If you’re working in a technology-driven field or startup, adaptability is especially important.
 Changes in processes, tools or clients you work with can happen quickly.
 Employees who are capable of adapting to new situations and ways of working are valuable in many jobs and industries.

 Work ethic is the ability to follow through on tasks and duties in a timely, quality manner.
 A strong work ethic will help ensure you develop a positive relationship with your employer and colleagues, even when you are still developing technical skills in a new job.
 Many employers would rather work with someone who has a strong work ethic and is eager to learn than a skilled worker who seems unmotivated.